 If your licence has not expired, you can apply for a replacement licence and pay the replacement fee.
 The replacement licence will have the same expiry date as the licence with the Q condition.

 Alternatively, you can wait until your licence expires, and then renew it without the Q condition.
 If you provide proof of your permanent residency status, you can renew for one, three or five years.
 You may be eligible for a ten year licence if you are aged 21 to 44 years.

 You may hand in (surrender) your NSW licence at a registry or service centre at any time, as long as it hasn’t been suspended or cancelled.
 If you surrender your licence, you may resume driving under the authority of your overseas licence, as long as:

 - You’re still considered a temporary overseas visitor

 - Your visiting driver privileges haven’t been withdrawn.

 Provisional licence holders – interstate or overseas

 NSW Police will enforce the licence conditions applied to your current licence issued by your residential state.
 Drivers are required to comply with the licence conditions applied by the State or Territory that issued the licence, regardless of the State or Territory you are driving in.
-This means if your licence was issued without a condition prohibiting the use of a mobile phone while driving, you can continue to comply with those conditions when driving in other State or Territory.
+This means if your licence was issued without a condition prohibiting the use of a mobile phone while driving, you can continue to comply with those conditions when driving in another State or Territory.

 Learner licence holders – interstate or overseas